-Whether it is called “comfort care” “palliative care” or hospice” this care makes it easier on everyone at the end-of-life.
+Whether it is called “comfort care,” “palliative care,” or hospice,” this care makes it easier for everyone at the end-of-life.
 If you have a Long-Term Care Insurance policy, it may provide benefits for hospice.
 Ask your agent if you are unsure.
-When you purchase a Long-Term Care policy, usually in your 40s or 50s as part of an overall retirement plan, be sure to ask the agent about end-of-life care.
+When you purchase a Long-Term Care policy, usually in your 40s or 50s, as part of an overall retirement plan, be sure to ask the agent about end-of-life care.

-If you have not yet investigated Long-Term Care Insurance experts suggest doing so prior to retirement.
+If you have not yet investigated Long-Term Care Insurance, experts suggest doing so before retirement.
 These plans will not only safeguard savings and income but will reduce the burdens which extended care places on a family member.
 The US Department of Health and Human Services says a majority of us will require long-term care.
-The cost of care is high and normal health insurance including Medicareand Medicaresupplement will not pay for it outside of a limited amount of skilled services.
+The cost of care is high, and regular health insurance, including Medicareand Medicaresupplements, will not pay for it outside of a limited amount of skilled services.

 Caregiving is always hard on loved ones as well.
-These policies are very affordable but be sure to speak with a Long-Term Care Specialist who represent the major companies.
+These policies are very affordable, but be sure to speak with a Long-Term Care Specialist who represents the major companies.
 Just as important, be sure they have experience in processing claims.
-They need an understanding how not only how these plans work but how they get used at the time of claim.
+They need an understanding of how not only how these plans work but how they get used at the time of claim.

-Start by discovering the cost of care in your state and any available tax incentives that may be available.
-Click here: https://www.LTCnews.com/resources/state-information
+Start by discovering the cost of care where you live and find any available tax incentives that may be available.
+Click here and use the LTC NEWS costs of care calculator.

 Barbara Bush photo by David Valdez, White House Photo Office - https://www.loc.gov/pictures/item/89715766/, Public Domain, https://commons.wikimedia.org/w/index.php?curid=17559089